tom-kroot/saas-churn/README.md

 An end-to-end data analytics + machine learning project simulating a SaaS business.
 It predicts which customers are most likely to churn next quarter, explains the drivers, and quantifies the revenue at risk.
-This project is designed to demonstrate **finance + analytics skills** and is built to be portfolio-ready.

 ---